Melissa Cardinal Classic

 This is NOT a shorter version of LD or Policy.
 You have two minutes.
 Just give me a clear explanation on why your side is correct.
 Essentially, this is a crystallization debate.
 Brief evidence is necessary, but this is not a card v. card debate.
 Don't chastise your opponent for not having evidence for things that are generally known.
 Don't chastise your opponent for not addressing your case in the Constructive; they don't have to.
 Don't provide definitions unless it is truly necessary.
 Don't be FRANTIC!
 Calm, cool delivery is best.

 General Debate: I follow clear line-by-line arguments, I should not have to work hard to follow your arguments or understand what you are trying to prove.
-Clear extensions with solid analysis will win the round, being rude won’t.
-If your plan to win is to interrupt your opponents and be rude you are going to have a tough time.
-I'm good with speech, just slow down in tags, dates, and authors.
-That being said if you don’t slow down I won’t flow.
+Clear extensions with solid analysis will win the round, but being rude won’t.
+If your plan to win is to interrupt your opponents you are going to have a tough time.
+I'm good with speed, just slow down in tags, dates, and authors.
 Just because it’s on your doc doesn’t mean you read it.
-If you want me to flow it then slow it down.
-If you set up an email chain my email is Alyson.spencer@kellerisd.net.
+If you set up an email chain my email is alyson.spencer@kellerisd.net.
 I have experience competing and judging in LD, CX, and PF so I know how the game is played.
 Let me know if you have any questions.

 Case: Clear arguments that are well laid out are the way to go.
 I prefer the quality over quantity.
 Your goal should be to win because you have a better case not smother your opponent in arguments.